1. Who can help me learn how to bowl seriously?

 There are a number of books, websites, DVDs, and YouTube videos that are available.
 You can find them easily by searching around the Internet, and you can determine which ones are best for you by reading the user reviews.
 There are too many good options to mention any one in particular.

 Except this one: While you will initially be focused on improving your physical game, you will learn as you go that your mental game is just as important as your physical game.
-Focused for Bowling by Dr. Dean Hinitz, a leading bowling psychologist, is a must read.
+Our FREE guide to The Mental Game in Bowling can help.

 When it comes time to assess your progress, video analysis can be a great tool.
 It's so great that many coaches use it.
 Good apps like Hudl Technique allow you analyze video in slow motion, compare your video side-by-side with other bowlers, and even share your video with other bowlers to get their feedback.
 But, how do you video yourself while bowling?
 If a friend or loved one won't help you out here, you can purchase a floor or table tripod that will hold your phone, but otherwise you'll just have to get creative with propping up your phone or tablet on a table in the bowling center.
 You won't be the first to do this.